1850 the U.S. Camel Corps

 The Last Camp by Matt Bremen

 In the 1850s, the U.S. Camel Corps was launched to transform transportation in the American Southwest, using camels from the Ottoman Empire led by figures like “Hi Jolly.”
 This book explores their journey through challenging terrains, highlighting the innovation and resilience that characterized this audacious project.
-Discover the enduring stories of these pioneers and their camels, who opened new paths and shaped a vital chapter in American history.

-Dive into the epic tale of The Last Camp: Beale Road & The U.S. Camel Corp
+Dive into the epic tale of ;

-FULL COLOR 78 pages $73 with free Shipping
+FULL COLOR 78 pages + free shipping

 Your Purchase Supports Independent Art